 We hope you find the report useful.
+As we note above, we think it is essential that the IASB work with the FASB on this project and to make improvements in lock-step.
 We would welcome the opportunity to discuss the results of our survey with you after you have had a chance to review the report.
 We think direct outreach to investors on the topic of segments is essential as investors have strong views on this topic and will want to influence any decisions made prior to the release of any exposure draft.
 We are happy to help assist with this.